 Subject to raising additional capital, our digital asset initiatives will compete with other industry participants that focus on investing in and securing the Blockchains of bitcoin and other digital assets.
 Market and financial conditions, and other conditions beyond the Company's control, may make it more attractive to invest in other entities, or to invest in bitcoin or digital assets directly.
 Companies have raised substantial capital this year seeking to enter the digital assets business.
-Our lack of capital is a competitive disadvantage.
+Our lack of ready access to capital and limited size are competitive disadvantages.